FalconPilot/promise-composer/README.md

 # How to install ?

-Pre-note : This package uses `module.exports`, and therefore is mostly compatible with Node.js by default.

 1. Run `npm install promise-composer`
-2. Include the Promise Composer Object (PCO) with the following code :
+2. Include the Promise Composer Object (PCO) with something like :

 ```javascript
 var PCO = require('promise-composer');